hturnbull93/bank/README.md

 - Extracted constant `STATEMENT_HEADER` from the `statement` method.
 - Used `&:display` in the statement map to proc the display method on the element rather than using a full map block.

+### Clean Up

+Added simplecov and simplecov console gems and configured them in `spec_helper.rb` to check code coverage (better late than never).

 <!-- Links -->

 [source]: https://github.com/makersacademy/course/blob/master/individual_challenges/bank_tech_test.md